ADA Complaint Policy

 How do I file an ADA complaint online?

-Complete the online form below.
+Complete the online complaint form.
 You will receive a reply email confirming that your complaint has been received within 48 business hours.
 Please keep a copy of your complaint and the reply email for your records.
 If you do not receive a reply email, please contact MTA’s Customer Service Department at (810) 767-0100.

 What happens after my complaint is received?